stephen-quiton/stephen-quiton.github.io/index.md

 This website is very much a WIP, so if you catch anything that might be a mistake or anything that you'd feel would be helpful to include, do not hesitate to contact me at quiton[at]usc.edu.
 This website is also hosted on Github pages, so feel free to fork it and create a page that you think would be helpful.

 With that out of the way, [lets get started!](./pages/FW1-PythonInst.html) Or you can use the sidebar at the left for a specific page.
 Also, in each part we will be creating scripts and other files we need to get through the tutorial.
-You can make them yourself, or, if you access the github repository I used to create this website, you'll find a folder called `/tutorial_docs`, which contains all the files you'd need for each part.
+You can make them yourself, or, if you access the github repository I used to create this website, you'll find a folder called `/tutorial_docs` which contains all the files for each part for copy/pasting.

 [Next](./pages/FW1-PythonInst.html)